Home Fitness vs Gym in 2026: Which Is Best for You?

 • ❌ May lack expert supervision for form correction

-Gym Fitness – Pros
+Gym – Pros

 • ✅ Access to a wide range of machines and weights